kubeflow/katib/README.md

 ```
 ks pkg install kubeflow/tf-training
-ks pkg install kubeflow/core
+ks pkg install kubeflow/common
 ks generate tf-job-operator tf-job-operator
 ks apply ${KF_ENV} -c tf-job-operator
 ```

-After this you have to install volume for tfjob operator
+After this you have to install volume for tfjob operator.

 If you are using GKE and default StorageClass, you have to create this pvc